 Visit Vision Next Foundation for Pune’s most advanced eye hospital and Retina Treatment Clinic.

 WHAT IS RETINA?

-The retina is a thin layer of tissue that lines the back of the eye on the inside.
+The retina is a thin layer of tissue that lines the back of the eye.
 It is located near the optic nerve.
-The purpose of the retina is to receive light that the lens has focused, convert the light into neural signals, and send these signals on to the brain for visual recognition
+The purpose of the retina is to receive light that the lens has focused on, convert the light into neural signals, and send these signals to the brain for visual recognition.

 FUNCTIONS OF RETINA

-Photoreceptor cells take light focused by the cornea and lens and convert it into chemical and nervous signals which are transported to visual centers in the brain by way of the optic nerve.
+Photoreceptor cells take light focused by the cornea and lens and convert it into chemical and nervous signals, which are then transported to visual centers in the brain via the optic nerve.

-In the visual cortex of the brain (which, ironically, is located in the back of the brain), these signals are converted into images and visual perceptions.
+In the brain’s visual cortex (ironically, located at the back of the brain), these signals are converted into images and visual perceptions.